Ivan-Zennaro/dots_and_boxes/README.md

 9/01/2021
 Adapted some tests to the new configuration of the code, still need to delete dead code and refactor the whole project

+12/01/2021
+Worked together to continue the Server-Client version.
+Adapted Main Menus for Gui and Terminal to call the various game modes